ferrybig/GameConsole-html/JSON_API.md

 readIndex:
   The readindex on the server, if this is the same as nextReadIndex, that means you are up to date
 ##### server_cmd
-Sends a command to the server
+Sends a command to the server, if the server is offline, the command wont be send

 Arguments:

-command: command
+command : String
+  Command to send
+server-id : String
+  Server to affect

+Returns:
+200 OK
+readIndex:
+  The readindex on the server, if this is the same as nextReadIndex, that means you are up to date status : String
+  Offline or online
 ##### server_start
 Starts a server